 Creating snacks, meals, smoothies, and other treats based on diets like the Mediterranean Diet or the Adkins protocol can have immediate, beneficial effects.

 Encouraging social activity

-Recognizing a face is not as important to wellbeing as engaging with one.
+Recognizing a face is not as important as engaging with one.

 The very act of smiling, laughing, conversing, and socially engaging with others stimulates memory function.
 It also boosts oxytocin and other “love hormones,” and diminishes loneliness, depression, and anxiety.